written by @emylacapra

 Bitcoin and other cryptocurrencies governance relies on complicated relations and varied interests so it’s no surprise that maintaining standard regulations is no joke.

-When Bitcoin hard forked into Bitcoin Cash, the repercussions were felt across the whole crypto community.
+Though not a hard fork, when Bitcoin Cash came into existence claiming the mantle of Bitcoin, the repercussions were felt across the whole crypto community.
 In the weeks and months following the event, users were confused as to which cryptocurrency to adopt and which group to support.

 The Bitcoin Cash increased block size was incompatible with Bitcoin, whose community prefers smaller blocks so that storage requirements to run a node remain limited, allowing for more people to run nodes and increase network decentralization.